What does Hebrew mean?

 2. hebrewnoun

-The Fathers tongue technically formed by the soul culture.
+The Fathers tongue technically formed by the soul culture; To perform out the definition within ones name.
 1.)
 His eminence used to refer to a man, boy, or male beginning to develop and make mixing sounds to utter a perfect pitched tone of humor.
 2.)
 A member of an ancient people living in what is now Israel and Palestine and, according to biblical tradition, descended from the patriarch Jacob, grandson of Abraham.
 They established kingdoms of Israel and Judah, and their scriptures and traditions form the basis of the Jewish religion.
 Of the Hebrews is the original Jews.

-Hebrew is the first human oral language and Creole is the new oral literature.
+Hebrew is the first human technical language and Creole is the new oral literature.

 Submitted by Tehorah_Elyon on November 9, 2023